 - About Us

-In the 1500’s they built up three more levels locating even more glass ovens (now apartments il Forno and il Nido) and a large factory where the present day Villa is.
+Between 1500-1600, the factory was built up three more levels locating even more glass ovens (now apartments il Forno and il Nido) and a large factory floor (now the Villa) with tempering ovens.
 This glass works continued until 1934 when it was briefly suspended due to a severe economic downturn.
-In the beginning of WWII when it was occupied by German soldiers.
+In the beginning of WWII it was occupied by German soldiers.
 This was a sad time in the history of Piegaro, for when they left, the beautiful Comune Palazzo building was mined and destroyed.
 Fortunately, L'Antica Vetreria survived.
-Glass work continued through the efforts of the Marchessa who lived in the Palace of Piegaro by making the remaining glass factories into worker-owned cooperatives.
+Glass work continued through the efforts of the noble Marchesa Maria Carolina Misciatelli, who lived in the Palazzo Pallavicini Piegaro, who made the remaining glass factories into worker-owned cooperatives.
 In the early 1900's she had turned the Palazzo granary into the second huge glass factory which operated until 1960.
-Today, that second glass factory has been restored into a Museo del Vetro, with informative exhibits and glass workshops.
+Today, that second glass factory has been restored into a Museo del Vetro, with informative exhibits, demonstrations and glass workshops.
 Guest artisans practice all forms of decorative glass.
 Commercial glass production continues to this day in the modern glass works, established in 1960, the largest in Europe, which continues as a worker-owned cooperative in the valley.
 It produces between 2-3.5 million commerical bottles of all types shipped around the world.

 To this day, the people of Piegaro remain friendly and welcoming!
-Reflecting the spirit of their ancestors who invited the Venetian glass masters to settle within the village walls, the mayor and cultural committee (sensing an opportunity for commerce!) warmly embraced our vision to restore the ancient vetreria and invite visitors to Piegaro.
+Reflecting the spirit of their ancestors who invited the Venetian glass masters to settle within the village walls, the mayor and cultural committee (sensing an opportunity for commerce!) warmly embraced our vision to restore the first ancient vetreria (L'Antica Vetreria).